 The Sherborne Heritage Alliance

 The Museum has recently enjoyed excellent relations with its next door neighbours, The Somerset and Dorset Family History Centre, which occupies the former Conservative Club building.
 Since 2007 we have rented what was the Old Billiard Room on the second floor to house our reserve collection, it being a sizeable space with stable environmental conditions.
-At one of our regular inter-staff meetings it was suggested that we unite, along with the town's other museum, the Sherborne Steam and Waterwheel Centre, to form a Heritage Alliance through which we could provide mutual support, promoting each others' events and sharing knowledge and facilities.
-We all share a common theme in that we are run by volunteers entirely for the benefit of the community.
+At one of our regular inter-staff meetings it was suggested that we unite, along with the town’s other museum, the Sherborne Steam and Waterwheel Centre, to form a Heritage Alliance through which we could provide mutual support, promoting each others’ events and sharing knowledge and facilities.
+We are pleased to announce that Sherborne School Archives and St. Johns’ Almshouse have joined us.

 Sherborne Memory Café